 In our funds and portfolios, we invest in many different stocks on behalf of our clients, which makes our funds (and effectively our clients) minority owners in these businesses.
 We exercise these minority ownership rights by following sustainability criteria through our proxy voting practices.
 Proxy voting gives MD a voice on behalf of our clients, to influence corporate management on key issues requiring shareholder votes.
 We understand that we need to consider all the risks with a business, including those related to ESG, for example, ecological risks related to material or energy companies and supply chain labour risks in fashion or apparel companies.

 In cases where a company scores poorly, we initiate discussions with the underlying sub-advisor to understand their views on that company's practices to make a decision.
-This may ultimately lead to us engaging with the company to have them improve practices, or even exiting a position where the practices and or risks are considered too poor for investment.
+This may ultimately lead to us engaging with the company to have them improve practices.
 This concept isn't new to us — we have long avoided tobacco-related companies.